-- Teacher perception indicates that student achievement will improve due to the Mentor/Beginning Teacher Program. - Teacher perception indicates that student achievement will improve due to the Individual Professional Development Plans of teachers. - Teachers will effectively utilize Behavior Intervention Support Teams. - Teachers will learn strategies to effectively work with students who have emotional trauma. - Teachers will learn strategies to effectively motivate students in the classroom.
+- Teacher perception indicates that student achievement will improve due to the Mentor/Beginning Teacher Program. - Teacher perception indicates that student achievement will improve due to the Individual Professional Development Plans of teachers. - Teachers will effectively utilize Positive Behavior Intervention Support teams. - Teachers will effectively utilize Behavior Intervention Support Teams. - Teachers will learn strategies to effectively work with students who have emotional trauma. - Teachers will learn strategies to effectively motivate students in the classroom.